GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Deleting or rotating an entity is only allowed in the _first stage_ (as those changes cannot be blueprinted between stages).

-Trains are treated specially; there are only present in one stage (as you usually do not want to re-paste trains).
+Trains are treated specially; they are only present in one stage (as you usually do not re-paste trains).
 Trains can move from their original position, use the Assembly info gui to reset or update their position.

-Copper cable wires are handled since v0.3.0.
-Trains are supported since v0.4.0.

-### Landfill

-Landfill can be automatically placed in your blueprints.
-See the Assembly/Stage settings gui for more info.

-As of now, this is the only way tiles are supported.

-Additionally, to assist in designing blueprints with offshore pumps, the "Flexible Offshore Pump Placement" startup setting allows you to place offshore pumps in places not usually allowed.
-This is enabled by default.

-### Accidental data loss prevention

-If an entity with stage changes is deleted, a "settings remnant" is left behind (white outline).
-If you undo the deletion, those settings will be restored.
-This is so you don't lose data if you accidentally deleted it.
-To remove settings remnants, use the `Assembly Cleanup Tool` (shortcut, in the bottom right).

-If you place an entity in the same position at a lower stage, it will be moved to the current stage, and a notification will appear.
-Deleting the entity again will move it back (instead of deleting it altogether).
-This prevents accidentally deleting entities.

-### Assembly cleanup tool

-Using the assembly cleanup tool will remove "settings remnants", and attempt to revive any error entities.

-_Reverse_ selecting using the assembly cleanup tool will **force-delete** error entities.
+Preview entities (map-view-like outlines) will be shown for each entity in lower stages.
+If in editor mode, you can open them to view the Assembly info gui.

+If an entity cannot be created in any stage for any reason, an error indicator will be shown at all stages.

 ### Changes between stages